h4ckyou/h4ckyou.github.io/posts/ctf/uctf/writeup.md

 Well we basically just need to meet the if condition done on the value of `moeness`

-Since this will turn to be variables on the stack
+Since this will turn to be variables on the stack,

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/58b6af1b-1044-4728-8500-195f4df67015)

 We can calculate the offset between the `chant` and `moeness` variables